sanity-io/mutate/README.md

 - `set` and`setIfMissing` does not create intermediate empty objects - Using the Sanity API, `set` and `setIfMissing` will create intermediate empty objects if any object along the given path doesn't already exist.
 In `mutiny`, these patches will only apply to already existing objects.
 - Limited json match support.
 Sanity mutations supports a powerful path selection syntax for targeting multiple document nodes at once with [json-match](https://www.sanity.io/docs/json-match).
 To keep things simple, a mutiny patch can only target a single document node.

-## Todos

-- [ ] make `applyPatch` return metadata about the operations that got performed on which documents